 Please note it is parent’s responsibility to inform bus/taxi drivers of their son or daughter’s return to school date and if they are not availing of the service on any particular day due to illness, appointments etc.

 Pupils travelling on school transport should remain in the car/bus until the school doors are open at 8.50 am (post Primary) and 9.00am (Primary and Early Intervention)

 Students should attend in the required school uniform every day unless otherwise directed.

 As a parent, you must let the school know if your child is absent and the reason why.
 It is school policy that reasons must be given in writing.
-You can use the school diary which has dedicated pages for your notes.
+Parents/Guardians can use the school diary which has dedicated pages for your notes.
 The school will notify the National Educational Welfare Board if a child is absent without reason for 20 days or more or where the absence gives rise to concern.